 After your loan gets approved, you need to send your lender the details of your direct deposit account, where they will deposit the amount three days later.
 This is not a good option because these high priced 17-day loans cost hundreds of dollars of your hard-earned money.
 For this reason, we don’t offer them.
 The reason you don’t notice how much it cost you is that they take the money out of YOUR refund before you see it.
 But it is YOUR money… the less it cost you to get your returns completed, the more money YOU get!

-FAQs related to Tax Preparation:
+FAQs related to Income Tax Preparation:

 If I am currently unemployed, do I need to pay tax on unemployment compensation?